victor-shepardson/feature-feedback/README.md

 OSX: you're on your own, probably need to figure out how to convert to xcode project

+To do much, you'll want to edit some constants in src/ofApp.cpp and/or hack on bin/data/shader/feedbackh.frag

 [1]: http://caffe.berkeleyvision.org/ "Caffe Deep learning framework by the BVLC"